anyc/mplugd/README.md

 Rules example
 -------------

-* If DP-[0-9] gets connected to a display, change default sink to the sink known as "HDA NVidia" card to ALSA and set the display configuration to automatic.
+* If DP-[0-9] gets connected to a display with ID "SAMC900", change default sink to the sink known as "HDA NVidia" card to ALSA and set the display configuration to automatic.

 		[rule on_dpX_connect]
 		on_type=OutputChangeNotify
 		on_name*=DP-[0-9]
 		on_connected=1
 		on_crtc=0
+		on_id_string=SAMC900
 		true_stream_set_defaultsink_to_alsa.card_name=HDA NVidia
 		true_exec=xrandr --output %event_name% --auto